D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q126:

-Ypu plan to deploy a new app to your Azure sub.
+You plan to deploy a new app to your Azure sub.
 You must configure the required layered infrastructure.

 - front-end servers on VMs